"""********************************************************************************

 np.ndarray

-The array describing the operator.
+The array representing the operator.

 """

-return self.to_sparse_matrix(factor_amount).todense()
+return np.array(self.to_sparse_matrix(factor_amount).todense())

 [docs]